massdriver-cloud/aws-s3-application-asset-bucket/README.md

 # aws-s3-application-asset-bucket

-creates an s3 bucket for durable arbitrary blob stroage for application assets
+AWS S3 Bucket optimized for storing arbitrary application files like avatar images, CSV uploads, videos, and more.

 ## Development